 - A Builder becomes eligible for induction after a minimum of ten (10) years in the Canadian country music industry as of end of day January 1 of the current year;

 - The Builder must have had major impact on the Canadian country music industry;

 In addition, the following factors will be considered in both the Artist and Builder categories:

-SCOPE OF ACTIVITY – The Contender(s) may have excelled in a narrow, specific sphere, such as songwriting, publishing, as a musician, or a recording artist, etc., or may have been active in several areas.
-In any event, a Candidate must have achieved definitive leadership in his/her own field of country music activity.
-However, it is not mandatory to honour the leader in every activity related to country music, a candidate truly must compete with all candidates in all fields as well as with all candidates in his/her own field.
+SCOPE OF ACTIVITY – A Contender may have excelled in a narrow, specific sphere, such as songwriting, publishing, as a musician, or a recording artist, etc., or may have been active in several areas.
+In any event, a Contender must have achieved definitive leadership in their own field of country music activity.
+However, it is not mandatory to honour the leader in every activity related to country music, a candidate truly must compete with all Contenders in all fields as well as with all Contenders in their own field.

-SPAN OF INFLUENCE – The Contender’s impact on Canadian country music may cover an uninterrupted span of many years, or may cover two (2) or more distinct and separated time cycles.
+SPAN OF INFLUENCE – A Contender’s impact on Canadian country music may cover an uninterrupted span of many years, or may cover two (2) or more distinct and separated time cycles.
 Conceivably, a Contender may be eligible by one transient act, momentary in time that had major impact on Canadian country music.
 Longevity of involvement within Canadian country music; therefore, will not in itself warrant induction.

-PERSONAL MORALS AND BEHAVIOUR – The selection process is not a judgement of personal morals and behaviours, providing the latter does not negatively affect the professional conduct of the candidate and the public image of Canadian country music.
+PERSONAL MORALS AND BEHAVIOUR – The selection process is not a judgement of personal morals and behaviours, providing the latter does not negatively effect the professional conduct of the candidate or the public image of Canadian country music.